 Lambrusco's world image had been rehabilitated by 2010 (see: 2010) after it had been known as "the wine with the world's worst reputation" for 25 years (1985 - 2010).

 All of this had been started and accomplished not by a famous PR agency with a "multimillion-dollar" advertising budget or the largest US importer of commercial Lambrusco or one of the Italian Lambrusco Consorzios, but by three guys from California who had made it their mission to exclusively import top-quality, authentic, indigenous, completely unknown, unrated Italian wines in 1991.

 2010: TRUE LAMBRUSCO IS HERE TO STAY

-Today (2010), it's possible to say (without 'giggles'): Here's to Lambrusco, quality Lambrusco secco, one of Italy's coolest red wines!"
+Today (2010), it's possible to say (without 'giggles'): Here's to Lambrusco, quality Lambrusco Frizzante Secco, Italy's coolest red wine!"